mainwp/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.1.2 - 3-15-16 =
+* Fixed: Slashes added in sitenames when using quotes
+* Fixed: Multiple mixed content warnings
+* Fixed: Conflict with wpMandrill and Postman SMTP plugins
+* Added: Support for the new Team Control feature
+* Tweaked: Page loading times and syncing times reduced

 = 3.1.1 - 3-3-16 =
 * Fixed: Fix All Security Issues feature not running in non-English language